 “The process where the nucleus of the parent cell is divided into two daughter nuclei”.

 Every cell of the living body has to rejuvenate and regenerate while dividing.
-Thus, karyokinesis reassures the passage and equal distribution of hereditary material while the cell is dividing.
+Karyokinesis reassures the passage and equal distribution of hereditary material while the cell is dividing.
 Thus, it is a crucial step in cell division.

 Characteristics of Karyokinesis